theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2018-06-09-hidden-in-plain-java.md

 With Java's lambda expressions it is really easy to transition to Clojure functional point of view.
 Also there is a slight similarity in the looks in both invocations.
-More interfaces can be introduced in order to cover all functionalities of *filer*.
+More interfaces can be introduced to cover all functionalities of *filer*.
 But that is not the point of this experiment and it is also not practical.
 The point was to bring Clojure closer to the user via plain Java.

 Having this kind of Java library is not practical simply because it is not maintainable in any way.
-In order to add some new functionality or change the existing, one must do so in multiple layers in Clojure and recompile the library to use it in Java code.
+To add some new functionality or change the existing, one must do so in multiple layers in Clojure and recompile the library to use it in Java code.
 Also, if anything goes wrong the error messages are completely incomprehensible and it is almost impossible to debug.
 So this kind